SzilviaDeahl/modelingData/class-diagrams.md

 ## Don't sweat the details

 People have developed several ways of drawing models for code.
 In this lesson you'll be exposed to Class Diagrams (a part of [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language)).
 In the next lesson, you'll be introduced to Entity Relationship Diagrams, and there are two kinds of those.
-Often times seasoned developers mix all of them up - and nobody
+Often times seasoned developers mix all of them up - and nobody cares.
+That's fine.

 Learning the fine details of the UML spec is unnecessary, because you are unlikely to find any fullstack developers in the industry that know the spec in a very detailed way.
 And that's OK, because even with a basic sense of how to draw and read them, you can solve most of your team's communication problems.